As an Amazon Associate I earn from qualifying purchases. Please see my Privacy Policy for more details.

 Perhaps the most quintessential way of enjoying kraut is by having it with bratwurst and beer.

 It used to be that vegans were left out of this ritual for obvious reasons.
-But not anymore!
-Nowadays there are delicious vegan bratwurst options available in grocery stores all over.

-I recommend Beyond Meat bratwurst here.
+Vegan bratwurst: I recommend Beyond Meat bratwurst here.
 They have savory flavor, meaty texture, and snap.
+They’re gluten-free, if that’s something you need.

 You can find Beyond Meat sausages in the refrigerated or frozen case.
 (Some grocery stores do one or the other.
 Some do both.)